The suffering of a few is okay as long as the greater good benefits? A utilitarian way of doing good.

 What is the best we can do as a collective and community rather than at the individual level?

 I’m curious if there has been attempts to quantize efforts of mutual aid and solidarity?
-If so how what does that computation come out to.
-Thinking about it, don’t most quantizations of these things have huge error bars?
+If so how what does that computation come out to?
+Thinking about it, don’t most quantizations have huge error bars?
 How do EA folks choose between prioritizing something that is almost certainly good vs something that could have a very small change of huge upside?
-Seems to me they are basing it off of expected value of the distribution which…. isn’t reasonable in most cases I feel (especially in cases when the long tail for these distributions can explode as $t \rightarrow \infty$)
+Seems to me they are basing it off of expected value of the distribution which… isn’t reasonable in most cases I feel (especially in cases when the long tail for these distributions can explode as ) (see: interpreting small probabilities)

 Potentials include capping tail end of distribution?

 Seventh-generation decision making, for example, is an indigenous principle that is enshrined in the Constitution of the Iroquois Nation.
 It mandates Iroquois leaders to consider the effects of their actions over seven generations, encompassing hundreds of years.
-Seven generations is a long time, but it is also a finite amount of time. (a form of traditional knowledge)
+Seven generations is a long time, but it is also a finite amount of time. (see: traditional knowledge)

 Karl Popper had a really good way of putting this, which now sides him very solidly on the side which would choose to save the child in The Ones Who Walk Away From Omelas